 I’ve just finished reading a short memoir written by Mary Higgins Clark, a prolific suspense and mystery writer, titled Kitchen Privileges.
 Ms. Clark said her husband was supportive of her writing.
-He would babysit their 5 children while she went to writer groups or workshops.
+He would babysit their 5 children while she went to writers’ groups or workshops.
 After many rejection slips, she received one that said “Not right for us, but try us again.”

 For those who have received such a rejection, it is encouraging.
 The editor is not rejecting our writing, just the article.
 Woo Hoo!
 Good news.
 Ms. Clark felt the same way.
 She shared it with her husband who said, “Writing is a hobby that gives you great pleasure.
 Some people play bridge.
 You write.”

 Ms. Clark, like other serious writers (I hope you are one) did not see her writing as a hobby.
-We want to be successful, but sadly when we start receiving rejection letters, our families and friends often fall into one or two groups.
+We want to be successful, but sadly when we receive rejection letters, our families and friends often fall into one or two groups.
 They either say, “Don’t break your heart.
 Give it up,” or “You’re the best writer in the world.
 The reason you can’t get published is these editors are busy publishing their friends and famous people who write drivel.”

-Keep writing, Those encouraging rejections will appear.
+Keep writing.
+Those encouraging rejections will appear.